 The new Cub Scout pack meeting plan themes are the 12 points of the Scout Law, so we can add the mock election to the Loyal meeting.
 A Scout is true to his nation.

 As the boys are completing their word searches, there may be words they don’t know–especially the Tigers.
 Leaders and parents can talk to them about what they mean.
 Love it when a fun activity becomes a teaching moment!

 I got a wonderful mock election idea from Arlen Ward.
-In his Election Fun for Cub Scouts post, he describes electing your favorite candy bar.
+On his old website, he had a post about electing your favorite candy bar.
 This was one of the boys’ favorite Cub Scout games for pack meetings.

 After our opening ceremony, our Cubmaster used this introduction: